RozhinaNadya/iosUI-course-work/README.md

 # My Habits

+Here you can see screen shots of App and instruments which were used in this project.

+### Project overview

 Good habit tracker.

 You can add a new habit and than track it.
 You need only 21 days for habit will become a part of your life.